ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Running on macOS as a target
 ----------------------------

-When executing Ansible against a system with macOS Monteray 12, macOS Ventura 13 or above, as a target machine, one might encounter the following error:
+When managing a system with macOS Monterey 12, macOS Ventura 13 or above over SSH, one might encounter the following error:

   .. error::
         "eDSPermissionError" DS Error: -14120 (eDSPermissionError)

+This is a good indication that *Allow full disk access for remote users* has not been enabled.

 .. seealso::